Edo78/obsidian-koreader-sync/README.md

 Once the plugin is configured properly you can plug the device with KOReader and click on the icon with two documents and the tooltip `Sync your KOReader highlights`.
 The plugin should propmplty create a single file for each note.

 ### Commands
+**NOTE:** if a command is suppose to set a frontmatter property equal to a certain value then it will be shown only if the open note has such property with a different value.

 There are five commands:
 - `Sync` it's the same as clicking on the plugin's icon, it's trigger the sync of the notes
 - `Reset Sync List` empty the list of imported notes (see [Danger Zone](#danger-zone)).
 Always try to retrieve the deleted notes from trash before using this command because all the rightfully discarded notes will be imported again.
 This command will also disable itself so you have to enable in the settings again if you wish to use it again.